-As discussed above, the NEA has a number of high-priority "Leadership Initiatives" within its Promotion of the Arts program.
-Many of these initiatives revolve around partnerships between the NEA and other entities - not only within the arts sector, but also across the federal government, state and regional agencies, and educational institutions.
-These partnerships extend and deepen the work of the NEA, embedding the arts and culture in the whole of society, to better serve all communities across America.
+The NEA has a number of high-priority "Leadership Initiatives" within its Promotion of the Arts program.
+Many of these initiatives revolve around partnerships between the NEA and other entities - not only within the arts sector, but also across the federal government, state and regional agencies, educational institutions, and other public and private organizations.
+These strategic partnerships integrate arts and culture into the whole of society, enabling all Americans to live artful lives.
+These initiatives are designed to catalyze lasting impacts for artists, arts organizations and communities, and ensure that NEA-funded activities engage populations reflecting the nation's demographic, geographic, and socioeconomic diversity.

-Summaries of the NEA's plans and successes related to budget-impacting initiatives, which cut across several of the NEA's strategic plan goals, are broken out below to better reflect their importance and the level of interest that they garner from policymakers and the public.
+Summaries of select NEA planned activities and successes in these initiatives, which cut across several of the NEA's strategic plan goals, are broken out below to demonstrate their connection to the agency's mission and the level of interest that they garner from policymakers and the public.
+In 2025, the NEA will sustain and refine further certain of these activities in support of arts and culture in our nation.